zacwong2151/tp/docs/DeveloperGuide.md

       Use case resumes from step 2.

-**Use case UCV04: Clear all volunteers in volunteer list**
+**Use case UCEV01: List all events joined by a volunteer**

 **MSS**

+1. User <u>lists all volunteers (UCV02)</u>.
-1. User clears all volunteers in volunteer list.
+2. User requests to see all events joined by a specific volunteer in the volunteer list.
-2. The volunteer list becomes empty.
+3.  iVolunteer list out a summarized version of all volunteering events joined by the requested volunteer.

     Use case ends.

-*{More to be added}*
+**Extensions**

+* 1a.
+The volunteer list is empty.

+  Use case ends.

+* 1b.
+The input command is incorrect.

+    * 1a1.
+System prompts the user to provide a valid command.

+      Use case resumes from step 1.

+* 1c.
+There are no events joined by volunteer.

+  Use case ends.

+* 2a.
+The given index is invalid.

+    * 2a1. iVolunteer shows an error message that there is no such volunteer in the given index.

+      Use case resumes from step 2.

 ### Non-Functional Requirements